wp-plugins/newsletter-sign-up/readme.txt

 1. Activate the plugin
 1. Specify your newsletter service settings.
 For more info head over to: [How to configure Newsletter Sign-Up](http://dannyvankooten.com/wordpress-plugins/newsletter-sign-up/)
 1. That's all.
 Watch your list grow!
+1. Optional: Install [WYSIWYG Widgets](http://dannyvankooten.com/wordpress-plugins/wysiwyg-widgets/) if you want to be able to easily edit the widget's form text.

 == Frequently Asked Questions ==